clintperales441/MobileApp-MedTech/README.md

 # MobileApp-MedTech
-This project was created as part of my coursework in Mobile Development.
+This project was developed as part of my university coursework in Mobile Development.